 The portfolio will include investments in the following: oil, natural gas, coal, shale/tar sands as well as alternative/renewable energies, i.e. wind, solar, and nuclear.
 Further, the portfolio aims to hedge against both inflation and deflation through investment in precious metals, including: gold, silver, and platinum.

 2.)
-The Composite was created as of July 31, 2005 which coincides with the inception of this strategy.
+The Composite was created on July 31, 2005 which coincides with the inception of this strategy.
 A complete list of composite descriptions is available upon request.
 For the period of April 1, 1999 through September 30, 2007, LCM was verified by Ashland Partners and Company LLP.
 For the period October 1, 2007 through December 31, 2016, LCM was verified by ACA Performance Services, LLC.
-In 2017, 2018 and 2019, LCM was verified by The Spaulding Group.
+From 2017 through 2020, LCM was verified by The Spaulding Group.
 A copy of the verification report is available upon request.
-Additional information regarding the firm’s policies and procedures for valuing portfolios, calculating and reporting performance results as well as preparing compliant presentations are available upon request.
+Additional information regarding the firm’s policies and procedures for valuing portfolios, calculating and reporting performance results as well as preparing GIPS reports are available upon request.

 3.)
 Prior to April 1, 2008 the Composite was known as the Global Power and Energy Composite.
 The change in name was due to the evolution of the strategy, as precious metals are now part of the investable universe as of April 1, 2008.